stellarproject/terraos/README.md

 Modern, minimal operating system (we've heard that before) optimized for containers within the Stellar Project.

+Terra is an OS not a distro, we use the best distrobution for the job, and that's an Ubuntu base.

-This repo is a mono repo for most, if not all terra/stellar projects.
+This repo is a mono repo for most, if not all terra && stellar projects.

 ## Build your own OS